Nadeem743894/Datacentric/docs/1.BusinessCase/DetailedBusinessCase.md

-# This file should include further details about the business understanding.
+# This file should include further details about the business case.
 It should form the introduction to any written reports and provide the background to the business need.

 * How will this project benefit the AMRC?